 Any development site that proposes more than 50 dwellings, or commercial development that generates equivalent or higher traffic flows, will require a full Transport Assessment (TA).
 Lower levels of development may require a Transport Statement (TS).
-The TA will identify the sustainable transport measures that will be required to ensure that the site is accessible by a choice of modes other than the private car, including cycling, walking and public transport.
+The TA must demonstrate how the development will provide active and identify the sustainable transport measures that achieve mode share targets and will be required to ensure that the site is accessible by a choice of modes other than the private car, including cycling, walking and public transport.
 It should also assess the residual impact of the development traffic on the highway network, including identifying appropriate mitigation to ensure there is no detrimental impact on the safety and capacity of the highway network.
 Early pre-application discussion with the Highway Authority is essential to agree the scope of any TA or TS and for the applicant to understand the transportation requirements and strategy for the local area.
+The TA must be approved in writing by the Highway Authority, prior to determining the planning application.
 Details on the thresholds for TAs and TSs are given in Appendix B of ECC's Development Management Policies February 2011 and any subsequent updates.
+ECC has published a 'Transport Assessment Guide for Large-Scale Developments and Garden Communities: A Guide for Developers'.
+This Guide provides the necessary tools and guidance to develop, monitor and manage TAs for large-scale developments across Essex.